navikt/kafka-plain-saslserver-2-ad/README.md

 2. Caffeine Cache
 3. YAML Configuration for LDAP baseDN for users, groups and more.
 See src/test/resources/ldapconfig.yaml for details

-**Observe** that the directory hosting yaml configuration file must be in CLASSPATH
+**Observe** that the directory hosting yaml configuration file must be in CLASSPATH.

 ## Kafka configuration examples